 When the gynaecologist rang with the message that she would need an operation but otherwise was likely to be fine, Florence fell on her knees telling God she would never ask for anything again.
 But the notion of leaving a legacy had taken hold, and Florence’s brain remained in hard thinking mode.

 It wasn’t that she agreed with Carla entirely.
 Florence thought good books would create their own hype whereas average books probably needed a boost.
 But how does one create hype out of nowhere?
 It seemed to Florence that hype was a self-perpetuating entity; something big was made bigger because it was already big.

 She considered this as she walked along the King’s Road, heading towards Waterstones book shop to spend the hundred pounds worth of vouchers gifted by the book club for ‘recuperation reading.’
 Their gesture had brought tears to Florence’s eyes.

 She entered the store, vouchers crisp in her pink Ted Baker wallet, her eyes scanning the beautiful books laid out on low tables.

 There must be a fashion for elaborate colours this year, she thought as she watched customers pick up hardbacks, studying jackets with serious author photos that said this person is somebody who knows life.

-There were popular storytellers, people who could make you lose sleep because you were excited to see what happened on the next page.
-People who made you cheat, look at the ending because you were scared something might happen to you between now and the end-point and that you might never know.
+There were popular storytellers, people who made you lose sleep because you were yearning to see what would happen next.
+People who made you cheat and look at the last page because you were scared something might happen to you between now and the end-point and that you might never know.

 Many of those treasures had been reviewed positively in The Sunday Times and it was exciting to see them all in real life.
 What unsettled Florence was the fact that they were so obviously competing for attention: having to suffer the indignity of being picked up and fondled by people with raised eyebrows and dirty hands, most of the time only to be put down again.
 Back on top of another superstar on a background of dark wood.